Anna Campbell: Legacy

 In an interview published on 3 November 2024, Dirk Campbell said that although there would be nothing left of her body by now, he was still pursuing action against Turkey for its failure to return the remains as required by the Geneva Convention and the Universal Declaration of Human Rights.
 The case had been taken to the European Court of Human Rights, but the process was lengthy, and had been sent back to Turkish courts at Hatay.
 After six and a half years after Anna’s death, he was not much further forward.

 In response to Campbell's death there were various protests around the world, protesters from the Bristol Kurdish Solidarity Network (BKSN) and friends of Campbell blocked the offices of BAE Systems in Bristol, the city Anna lived in previously.
 Activists accused the company of supplying weapons to Turkey which have been used against civilians in Rojava.
 Another protest in Bristol was held a year after Anna's death, with protestors blocking a large roundabout.
-Graffiti has also sprung up in the city showing solidarity, particularly in the Easton and St Pauls where many of the anarchist projects she was part of are based.
+Graffiti has also sprung up in the city showing solidarity, particularly in the Easton and St Pauls where many of the anarchist projects she was a part of are based.

 A Turkish woman, Peri Pamir, was twice convicted in an Istanbul court for "creating propaganda for a terrorist organisation" after sharing a Guardian article about Campbell on Facebook in 2018.